jmquigley/util.markup/README.md

     .then((results: HTMLResults) => {
-        // Do something with the output HTML console.log(results.html);      // HTML structure as a string console.log(results.doc);       // HTML Document instance of the html console.log(results.filename);  // the filename where the HTML will be saved })
+        // Do something with the output HTML console.log(results.html);      // HTML structure as a string console.log(results.filename);  // the filename where the HTML will be saved })
     .catch((err: string) => {